Building site injuries

 Deadlines for Construction and Heavy Equipment Accident Claims

-The deadline for filing most construction or heavy equipment accident claims in court in Hawaii is two (2) years from the date when the victim was exposed to the danger AND the injuries resulted therefrom.
-It should be noted, however, that there are exceptions to this rule for example, claims against the City and County of Honolulu and the various other Counties must be filed with the appropriate agency within six (6) months of the date of the accident.
-Some statutes appear to indicate that there is also a maximum limit of six (6) years from the date of the alleged negligence in which to file a professional malpractice claim against an architect, a structural engineer, etc. You must file your claims in court prior to the expiration of such deadlines, or your claims may be lost—regardless of their merit.
-To be wise it is recommended that you immediately contact an attorney after an accident giving rise to injuries occurs please do not hesitate to :
+The deadline for filing most construction or heavy equipment accident claims in court in Hawaii is two (2) years from the date when the victim was exposed to the danger and significant injuries resulted therefrom.
+It should be noted, however, that there are exceptions to this rule.
+For example, some statutes appear to indicate that there is also a maximum limit of six (6) years from the date of the alleged negligence in which to file a professional malpractice claim against an architect, a structural engineer, etc. There are some other exceptions which may shorten the time and other exceptions which may provide some additional time in certain cases.
+You must file your claims in court prior to the expiration of such deadlines, or your claims may be lost — regardless of their merit.
+To be wise it is recommended that you immediately contact an attorney after an accident giving rise to injuries occurs.
+Please do not hesitate to:

 Contact Accident Lawyer Hawaii now for a free evaluation of your case.